kovidgoyal/calibre/manual/gui.rst

     6. **Add files to selected book records**: Allows you to add or update the files associated with an existing book in your library.

-    7. **Add an empty file to selected book records**: Allows you to add an empty file of the specified format tot he selected book records.
+    7. **Add an empty file to selected book records**: Allows you to add an empty file of the specified format to the selected book records.

 The :guilabel:`Add books` action can read metadata from a wide variety of e-book formats.
 In addition, it tries to guess metadata from the filename.
 See the :ref:`config_filename_metadata` section, to learn how to configure this.